dinopanda/dinopanda.github.io/wirelesskeyboard.md

 # Research
 A quick google search of "wireless split keyboard" does not in fact lead to the dream but a bunch of lame big company ergo keyboards that are wireless. lame.

 "wireless split keyboard reddit" on the other hand does direct us to one of the best designed keyboards and well documented build process, the Mitosis keyboard [https://www.reddit.com/r/MechanicalKeyboards/comments/66588f/wireless_split_qmk_mitosis/](https://www.reddit.com/r/MechanicalKeyboards/comments/66588f/wireless_split_qmk_mitosis/).
-This keyboard is A+ design of reusability of PCBs and A+ documentation.
+This keyboard is A++ design of reusability of PCBs and A+ documentation.
 But, didn't fit my dreams of a "normal" keyboard.
 The custom bluetooth receiver though is a bit much.
 Wonderfully designed and done, but too much for me.
 The search continues...

 Googling and asking friends came upon this normal looking split keyboard from Keebio [https://keeb.io/products/quefrency-60-65-split-staggered-keyboard](https://keeb.io/products/quefrency-60-65-split-staggered-keyboard).
 Clearly we have standard keybard split by the left and right now sides (looks good so far), but is not wireless...
 Why do we even have wires in this day and age?